Data Definition Language (DDL) statements are used to define the

 IS NULL

-NULL is treated as specific value for the calculation purpose
+as specific value for the calculation purpose

 Functions